Auto-Save Your AI Conversations

 7. If new debugging or workflow rules appear in the saved chat as a result of a user request to the AI, insert them into the correct sections (e.g., "DEBUGGING" or "WORKFLOW & RELEASE RULES").

-8. After merging all relevant updates, output the entire updated .cursorrules file as a single cohesive markdown document.
-Do not include extraneous commentary or placeholders—only the final updated .cursorrules content.
+10. After merging all relevant updates, output the entire updated AI coding assistant rules file as a single cohesive markdown document.
+Do not include extraneous commentary or placeholders, just the final updated file content.

 ---

-TASK: Please merge the new interactions into the .cursorrules file as specified, and return the complete updated .cursorrules content in markdown format.
+TASK: Please merge the new interactions into the AI coding assistant rules file as specified, and return the complete updated file content in markdown format.
 Ensure all headings remain in order, conflicts are addressed, and the file remains consistent and comprehensive.

 OUTPUT FORMAT: